These delicate, fluffy, moon-like Idlis are not just fun to eat, they are really great for you too.

 How to steam idlis:

 - You do need an idli mold like this one to steam your idlis, — it’s not very expensive and it’ll last you a lifetime.
 A pressure cooker would be great, but is not absolutely necessary.
-If you use a pressure cooker, you need the Indian kind — the one that has a vent at the top on which you place the pressure regulator or “whistle”.
+If you use a pressure cooker, you need the kind that has a vent at the top on which you place the pressure regulator or “whistle”.
 This is because you don’t really want to pressure cook your idlis– you want to steam them, so you don’t need to put on the pressure regulator.
 I’ve steamed my idlis in a stockpot large enough to hold the mold and with a lid that lets steam escape and they turn out fine.
 If you do use a stockpot, set it on a trivet (like those used in steamers) placed in the bottom of the pot — make sure it sits comfortably in the bottom of the pot.

 - When your batter is ready, lightly coat the individual plates in the mold with cooking spray.
 This is not absolutely essential, but it’s something my parents did, and it makes the idli really easy to slide out after it’s steamed.
 Now fill each little mold with the batter, stopping just short of filling it all the way up, because the idlis will puff up a little as they steam.
 To make the process of easier, I start out by filling the plate at the bottom, then place the second plate on top, fill that up, slide in the third, fill it up, and so on.
 If you were to fill in the molds first and them put the whole thing back together, you’d have a mess on your hands.